Neurotech-Hub/Juxta5-nRF/applications/juxta-file-system/README.md

 # JUXTA File System Test Application

-A comprehensive test suite for the JUXTA FRAM file system, designed to validate the `juxta_fram` and `juxta_framfs` libraries on the Juxta5-1_ADC board.
+A comprehensive test suite for the JUXTA FRAM file system, designed to validate the `juxta_fram` and `juxta_framfs` libraries.

 ## Overview